 For Seniors: Use Tabs in Web Browsers

-The New Tab is the smallest, blank tab on the far right side of the tabs.
-A new tab is opened, and a list of the sites you visit most often are displayed as icons.
+New Tab is the smallest, blank tab on the far right side of the tabs.

-Click on a popular site's icon, or enter a URL in the Address bar and press Enter.
+When the new tab appears, your most frequently visited sites are displayed.
+You can click on a frequent site, or enter a URL in the Address bar and press Enter.

-You can also select a web page to display in the tab from the drop-down list that appears when you click the blue arrow in the Address bar.
+You can return to a page by clicking that page's tab, thumbnail, or name in the drop-down list that you display by clicking the arrow in the Address bar.

 Close an active tab by clicking the Close button on the right side of the tab.